Not Your Average Surf And Turf

 Pow On The Palate

 To start, my party was served three appetisers – moo ping (RM18), kor moo yang (RM18), and som tam Isan (RM16).
-The first of the trio, essentially Thai-style grilled pork skewers, was fantastic.
+The first of the trio, essentially Thai-style grilled pork skewers, were fantastic.
 Plump, juicy, flame-licked skewers of meat were served straight from the grill and free of any dipping sauce, which the chef notes is how the dish is enjoyed back home.
 The skewers were so delicious that I honestly did not care that it was served sans sauce, for the marinade chef Amy used was more than enough to make this an apparent hit.

 Kor moo yang, grilled pork neck, was a tougher, leaner alternative.
 It, too, had a nice char and was served with a somewhat spicy and herbal dipping sauce that I figured accompanied the dish due to its leaner quality.

-Som tam Isan on the other hand came with a twist.
+Som tam Isan, on the other hand, came with a twist.
 The much loved Thai papaya salad was served with cured baby crabs, which added a wonderful briny element to the spicy, sour salad.
 Also extra was fermented rice noodles that came on the side, which had a texture similar to lai fun, that surprisingly went well with the salad, turning it almost into a very light and flavourful meal for one.

 Meat & Sea serves two tom yum types, a clear seafood option and a chicken and coconut milk creamy option.
 I got to try the former called tom yum talay (RM27 for medium, RM38 for large), which featured a mix of prawns, squid and mussels.
 The soup itself was very light, toning down the spices to put the spotlight on the seafood.
 Most diners tend to prefer bolder tasting tom yum, and as such, I predict that a majority may not necessarily enjoy this due to its lighter approach.
 While I wouldn't say it's the best tom yum I've ever had, and I'm certainly no expert, it fitted the meal I had, especially when most of the dishes were rich in taste.